MVIG-SJTU/AlphaPose/docs/MODEL_ZOO.md

 #### Notes
 - All of above models are trained only on Halpe Full-body dataset.
-- The APs are tested under Halpe's criterion, with flip test on and without NMS.
+- The APs are tested under Halpe's criterion, with flip test on.
 - Combined loss means we use heatmap loss (mse loss) on body and foot keypoints and use symmetric integral loss (l1 joint regression loss) on face and hand keypoints.
 - There are two FastPose-DCN models with combined loss.
 The second one uses ten times of weight of hand keypoints, so it is more accurate on hand keypoints but less accurate on the other keypoints.
 - The speed is tested on COCO val2017 on a single NVIDIA GeForce RTX 3090 gpu, with `batch_size=64` in each iteration and offline yolov3 human detection results.